vdrvar/comp_vision_for_soda_bottles/README.md

 /app Directory: Contains the Flask web service for image recognition.
 Users can upload images for prediction and view statistics.

-conv_net_comparison.ipynb: A Jupyter Notebook where two convolutional neural network architectures are compared, leading to the selection of the model used in the app.
+/code/conv_net_comparison.ipynb: A Jupyter Notebook where two convolutional neural network architectures are compared, leading to the selection of the model used in the app.

-/Soda Bottles Directory: The dataset used for training and evaluation.
+/data/Soda Bottles Directory: The dataset used for training and evaluation.

-/TVT_split Directory: Dataset split into training, validation, and test sets.
+/data/TVT_split Directory: Dataset split into training, validation, and test sets.
 Freshly split with one run of the notebook.

-Auxiliary Files: Various files supporting the project, including model weights, requirements.txt, test photos, and Dockerfile.
+/other_files: Various files supporting the project, e.g. weights and test photos.

 ### Instructions: